-Consider how long your child’s 504 plan has been in place.
+2. Consider how long the 504 plan has been in place.

 Both the teacher and the coordinator may have information that answers your concerns.
 They may also suggest ways you can support the 504 plan at home.
-And your input can help them evaluate whether the plan is working as intended, or if it needs to be revisited.
+And your input can help them evaluate whether the plan is working as planned, or if it needs to be changed.